ivanitlearning/AWS-Associate-Courses/README.md

   - All of the data is replicated within that AZ.
 The entire AZ must have a major fault to go down.
 - Can snapshot backup to S3 which makes it region-resilient and allows data migration across AZs.
 - The snapshots can also be copied across regions for global resilience.
+- **Test notes:**
-- **Test note:** EBS volumes [support live configuration changes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requesting-ebs-volume-modifications.html) while in production which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.
+  - EBS volumes [support live configuration changes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requesting-ebs-volume-modifications.html) while in production which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.
-- **Test note:** You can use [Amazon Data Lifecycle Manager](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html) to automate the creation, retention, and deletion of EBS snapshots and EBS-backed AMIs.
+  - You can use [Amazon Data Lifecycle Manager](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html) to automate the creation, retention, and deletion of EBS snapshots and EBS-backed AMIs.

 ![](Pics/EBS_Architecture.png)